Title: Neoplasticism Diamond Silkscreen print on paper Artist Ilya Bolotowsky

 Item ID: 6226

-This is a true silkscreen abstract masterpiece by one of the great Neoplasticism abstract artists.
-Ilya Bolotowsky (Russian/American, 1907-1981) "Diamond".
-Screenprint in colors, ca. 1970, signed in corner and numbered 52/125 in pencil, matted and framed overall 27 x 27 in.
-Very Rare Print Silkscreen on Hi-White paper, Signed in pencil and marked by the artist.
-Ilya Bolotowsky was born in Petrograd, Russia in 1907.
-He died in the USA in 1981.
-Bolotowsky emigrated to the United States in 1923 and became an American citizen in 1929.
-He studied at National Academy for Design in New York 1924-30, and won drawing prizes, painting prizes, Louis Comfort Tiffany Foundation Scholarship, and the Yaddo Foundation Fellowship.
-Bolotowsky was influenced by Mondrians in the Gallatin Collection, and Miros at Pierre Matisse Gallery, which led to his first abstract work in 1933.
-Bolotowsky was a member of The Ten with Rothko, Gottlieb, and others in the mid-1930's.
-He was an active member of the WPA Federal Arts Project and was co-founder and charter member of the American Abstract Artists.
-Bolotowsky taught at Brooklyn College, Hunter College, University of Wisconsin, University of New Mexico, and Columbia University.
-He won the Abstract Painting Prize from the National Institute of Arts and Letters, and grants from the Museum of Non-objective Painting in New York.
-He is well known for his public murals including the ones at: the Hall of Medical Science at the 1936 World's Fair; Chronic Diseases Hospital in New York; two for the Phillips Steel Company in Pittsburgh; Cinema I and the Passenger Ship Terminal in New York.
-Bolotowsky's work is collected by major world corporations including: New York's Chase Manhattan Bank and Ciba-Geigy.
-The list of galleries and museums which have exhibited his work is extensive.
-Bolotowsky is collected in major museums including: New York's Whitney Museum of American Art; Museum of Modern Art, New York; Guggenheim Museum, New York; Washington's Joseph H. Hirshorn Collection, and the National Collection of Fine Arts at the Smithsonian Institution.
+This is a true silkscreen abstract masterpiece by one of the great Neoplasticist artists, Ilya Bolotowsky (Russian/American, 1907–1981).
+Diamond, circa 1970, is a screenprint in colors on Hi-White paper, signed in pencil and numbered 52/125.
+The work is matted and framed, with an overall size of 27 x 27 inches.
+A very rare silkscreen, it is signed and marked by the artist.
+Ilya Bolotowsky was born in Petrograd, Russia, in 1907 and emigrated to the United States in 1923, becoming an American citizen in 1929.
+He studied at the National Academy of Design in New York from 1924 to 1930, where he received numerous honors, including drawing and painting prizes, a Louis Comfort Tiffany Foundation Scholarship, and a Yaddo Foundation Fellowship.
+Bolotowsky was deeply influenced by the work of Piet Mondrian, which he encountered in the Gallatin Collection, as well as by Joan Miró at the Pierre Matisse Gallery.
+These encounters led to his first abstract works in 1933.
+In the mid-1930s, he became a member of The Ten, alongside artists such as Mark Rothko and Adolph Gottlieb.
+He was also an active participant in the WPA Federal Art Project and a co-founder and charter member of the American Abstract Artists group.
+Throughout his career, Bolotowsky taught at Brooklyn College, Hunter College, the University of Wisconsin, the University of New Mexico, and Columbia University.
+He received the Abstract Painting Prize from the National Institute of Arts and Letters, as well as grants from the Museum of Non-Objective Painting in New York.
+Bolotowsky is also well known for his public murals, including works created for the Hall of Medical Science at the 1936 World’s Fair, the Chronic Diseases Hospital in New York, two commissions for the Phillips Steel Company in Pittsburgh, Cinema I, and the Passenger Ship Terminal in New York.
+His work is held in major corporate collections, including Chase Manhattan Bank and Ciba-Geigy, and has been exhibited extensively in galleries and museums worldwide.
+Bolotowsky’s work is represented in leading museum collections such as the Whitney Museum of American Art, the Museum of Modern Art, the Guggenheim Museum in New York, the Joseph H. Hirshhorn Collection in Washington, D.C., and the National Collection of Fine Arts at the Smithsonian Institution.
 Condition: Not inspected out of frame.
-Frame with wear.
-Visible surface discolorations. * * All of the art is edited and chosen by us for its high quality and workmanship before posting.
-These collectibles have been selected with the artist & collector in mind.
-We are committed to enhancing our customer’s lives by discovering creating, and pointing out only the best art we can find in the world today.
-We Are Taste-Makers, Art Advisers, Consultants & Publishers Of Spectacular Art Stories.
-Our job is to be intermediaries between buyers and sellers.
-We are vetting for high end art patrons.
-We are determined to catalog the world's most exceptional art and share it with everyone.
+Frame shows wear.
+Visible surface discolorations.
+All artworks are carefully edited and selected for their quality and craftsmanship prior to posting.
+These collectibles are chosen with both the artist and collector in mind.
+We are committed to enhancing our clients’ lives by discovering, creating, and presenting only the finest art available today.
+As taste-makers, art advisers, consultants, and publishers of exceptional art stories, our role is to serve as trusted intermediaries between buyers and sellers.
+We vet works for discerning, high-end art patrons and are dedicated to cataloging and sharing the world’s most exceptional art.

 Link: http://en.wikipedia.org/wiki/Ilya_Bolotowsky